Skip to content

 The most common Reddit-documented migration path.
 Reason: it preserves Cursor’s tab completion (which remains best-in-class) while moving the actual expensive AI work to Claude Code where the agent loop is stronger and the pricing is more predictable.

-- Run Claude Code in a terminal pane alongside Cursor
+• Run Claude Code in a terminal pane (or via the VS Code extension) alongside Cursor

 Total monthly cost: $20–120/month depending on Claude tier.
 For a heavy user previously paying $20 for unlimited slow Cursor, this is a real increase.
 For the engineer who was hitting the new Cursor pricing limits at $50+/month, this is comparable or cheaper, with better quality on hard tasks.

-Reach for this if: you’re a heavy AI-coding user, you do meaningful multi-file work, you want the strongest agent.
+Reach for this if: you are a heavy AI-coding user, you do meaningful multi-file work, you want the strongest agent.

 See our Claude Code review and Claude Code vs Cursor comparison for the full take.